 - Add the shrimp and cook for 5 minutes until the shrimp is cooked through out (the shrimp will be pink and shaped like the letter "C" when cooked).

 - Taste and add extra salt or creole seasoning, to your preferred level.
-Fish out the dried bay leaves.
+Remove the bay leaves.